 Scott Remington divides his time between the practice of law and serving as the firm’s President & Managing Shareholder.
 He practices in the areas of Commercial Litigation, Intellectual Property Litigation, Government Relations & Lobbying, Securities & Shareholders Disputes, and Real Property Litigation.
 Scott’s clients include individuals, banks, and businesses across the Southeast.
 He has substantial experience in other areas of commercial litigation, including bankruptcy, corporate wind up and involuntary dissolutions.
 Scott has an active local government consulting and lobbying practice throughout the state of Florida.

 As President, Remington is responsible for day-to-day oversight of the firm’s five offices and approximately 100 employees stretching across the Florida Panhandle into Lower Alabama.
 Prior to serving as President, he was a member of the Firm’s Executive Committee and Chairman of the Commercial Litigation Department.
 Remington regularly represents clients before public boards and bodies.
-For his work in the public sector, he was recently recognized as #29 on the Independent Weekly’s “Power List”—a list of the 100 most influential people in the community.
-He is the President-Elect of the Board of Directors for Autism Pensacola, and the Chairman of the Board of Directors for Good Works Partnership, Inc., a not-for-profit entity that operates a 30 bed cold weather shelter for women and children.
+For his work in the public sector, he was recently recognized as #30 on the Independent Weekly’s “Power List”—a list of the 100 most influential people in the community.
+He currently serves as General Legal Counsel for Triumph Gulf Coast, Inc. and for the Pensacola Blue Wahoos.
+Additionally, Scott was recently appointed by the President of Florida State University’s College of Law to serve on the Alumni Association’s Board of Directors.
 Scott is active in the Episcopal Church serving as Florida Chancellor for the Episcopal Diocese of the Central Gulf Coast and as a member of the National Church’s Planning, Budget & Finance Committee.

 In his free time, he enjoys reading a good book, fishing, and playing tennis.
 In 2010, Remington was the Pensacola Country Club Men’s Singles Tennis Champion.
 Most weekends, you can find him with his wife, Amie, and their three children—Virginia, Tom & Harry—chasing “Molly,” their beloved Boykin Spaniel, around Cordova Park.